LasseLuehmann/Guide/README.md

-# 0.0.9 New Features
+# 0.0.10 New Features
-> improved docstrings within the basecode

-> compressed and seperated utilityes of dartabase related fuctions

-> add 'mv' command wich is used to rename a certain file/folder to a new provided name

-> add 'mv -t' command wich is used to place a certain file/folder to an other new directory
+> fixed the problem with the mv command

+> if there is no match the programm ask for an alternative name instead of giving an error

 # Guide